cornellev/daq-testing/README.md

 # DAQ for UC Testing Fall 2023

-_Jason Klein, Micah Fisher, Mehdi Heydari_
+_Jason Klein, Micah Fisher_

-The competition DAQ didn't work very consistently, so this is some new DAQ code that will be used for the Urban Concept testing on 9/23.
+The competition DAQ didn't work very consistently, so this is some new DAQ code that will be used for Urban Concept testing.
+It connects to the iPhone hotspot and communicates data through a WebSocket connection.

-## Todo
+## Progress

 - [x] Upload blink sketch to ESP32
 - [x] Connect to iPhone hotspot
 - [x] Make HTTP request to https://example.com/
+- [ ] Integrate with Micah's RPM sensor code
 - [ ] Batch RPM sensor data to send at ~5 Hz
-- [ ] Connect to a locally-hosted server over IP
+- [x] Connect to a locally-hosted server over IP
 - [ ] Connect to WebSocket server running on iPhone

 ## Setup

-I would've liked to be able to use PlatformIO or the VSCode arduino extension for this project, but I couldn't figure out how to get them working properly (the ESP32 uploader would fail for no reason).
-Thus, you'll need to configure it with the Arduino IDE.
-Follow [these instructions from the ESPRESSIF website](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html) to install.

-Set the board in Tools > Board to `ESP32 Dev Module` and then verifying and uploading should work properly.
+Starting in commit `6792ffb4a`, this project uses [PlatformIO](https://platformio.org/), an embedded development project that is better than the Arduino IDE type stuff by a lot.
+I recommend using VSCode with the [PlatformIO extension](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide).

+The PlatformIO extension should add a bug-looking item in your VSCode toolbar.
+Click it, and open this project folder.
+Running `PlatformIO: Build` from the Command Palette should just work, and it'll install all the dependencies and stuff for you. `PlatformIO: Upload` will automatically find the correct port and compile and upload.